albertchanged/Win-Her-Love/README.md

 You earn 50 points per meeting with the Princess and 100 points earns you one heart.

+You lose 25 points for every bug encounter.

 The number of bugs increases with your progress, so beware!

 ***Developed for [Udacity's](https://www.udacity.com/) [Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) course.